HairSite Forum History

 - Interview with Dr. Monahan during a time when numerous people thought that Avodart was the cure for hair loss and were obsessed with this man.

-HairSite Forum Finally gets a Real Upgrade, but Thankfully Remains an Outlier
+HairSite Forum Finally gets a Real Upgrade

 At the beginning of this year, David announced that the HairSite forums and website were both getting upgraded.
 I was extremely pleased to hear that as I did not want HairSite to go extinct and felt like that was slowly happening to all the forum categories on there other than the hair transplant one.
 After some delays and hiccups, yesterday the new HairSite forum finally went live and what a nice surprise to see the final result.
 I encourage blog readers to join that forum if you have not done so already.